The Cloud Versus On-Premise Solutions

 There are many arguments for and against both solutions.
 However, today I want to talk about keeping data private and the benefits that come with that.
 First of all, I think it’s best we gain an understanding of the cloud vs on-premise debate to see why some of the leading tech gurus advocate a hybrid model where both solutions coexist.

-Whilst the likes of Microsoft and Oracle have recently pressed on with aggressive tacks to market the benefits of storing data and running applications via their cloud solutions, there are many IT leaders that remain caught up in the debate over maintaining on premise solutions versus moving to the cloud.
+Whilst the likes of Microsoft and Oracle have recently pressed on with aggressive tacks to market the benefits of storing data and running applications via their cloud solutions, there are many IT leaders that remain caught up in the debate over maintaining on-premises solutions versus moving to the cloud.

 Before I begin explaining what my views are, I would like to clarify at this point that every situation does need to be addressed individually, and based around your specific requirements.